 It is not a difficult thing to recognize if you are suffering from appendicitis.
-Even if you have been taking antibiotics, you may still be suffering from appendicitis.
+Even if you have been taking antibiotics, you may still be suffering from it.
 Symptoms include vomiting, fever, and a bloated stomach.

-If you suffer from appendicitis, it is important to make sure that you go to the doctor and get treated.
+If you suffer from appendicitis, it is important to make sure that you go to the doctor and get treat.
 A doctor will be able to help determine the best course of action and medication for you.